 The board is aware of and acknowledges the equity requirements and duty of action in connection with loss of equity, as set out in the Norwegian Public Limited Companies Act.

-In the past, the Company has on several occasions been in need of raising equity to fund its activities.
-All significant share issues or pricate placements have each been resolved by the shareholders at extraordinary general meetings.
+In the past, the company has on several occasions been in need of raising equity to fund its activities.
+All significant share issues or private placements have each been resolved by the shareholders at extraordinary general meetings.
 The board has proposed to the general meeting only reasonable open authorisations for share issues and moderate incentive schemes.
 Such board authorisations have explicitly stated the type and purposes of transactions in which the authorisations may be applied.

 Proposed authorisations to issue shares have been considered and voted separately by each type and purpose.
 The board authorisations to issue shares have been valid until the next annual general meeting, as recommended by the Code.
 The proposals have been approved by the shareholders.

-The Company has not had in place any authorisation to the board to acquire own shares.
+The company has not had in place any authorisation to the board to acquire own shares.
 As and when such authorisation should be adopted, the board will propose that the length of the authorisation be limited to a period ending at the next annual general meeting of shareholders.

 IDEX has not as yet declared or paid any dividends on its shares.
-The Company does not anticipate paying any cash dividends on its shares in the next few years.
+The company does not anticipate paying any cash dividends on its shares in the next few years.
 IDEX intends to retain future earnings, if any, to finance operations and the expansion of its business.
-Any future decision to pay dividends will be based on a dividend policy to be instituted in due course, which policy will reflect the Company’s financial condition, results of operation and capital requirements.
+Any future decision to pay dividends will be based on a dividend policy to be instituted in due course, which policy will reflect the company’s financial condition, results of operation and capital requirements.

 4. Equal treatment of shareholders and transactions with close associates

-The Company places great emphasis on ensuring equal treatment of its shareholders.
-The Company has one class of shares.
-There are no trading restrictions or limitations relating only to non‐residents of Norway under the articles of association of the Company.
+The company places great emphasis on ensuring equal treatment of its shareholders.
+The company has one class of shares.
+There are no trading restrictions or limitations relating only to non‐residents of Norway under the articles of association of the company.
 Each share carries one vote.
 There are no restrictions on voting rights of the shares.

-In the authorisations to issue new shares where the shareholders resolve to waive the preemptive rights of existing shareholders, the rationale for doing so shall be included as part of the decision material presented to the general meeting.
+In the authorisations to issue new shares where the shareholders resolve to waive the pre-emptive rights of existing shareholders, the rationale for doing so shall be included as part of the decision material presented to the general meeting.
 If and when such transactions are conducted, the justification will also be included in the announcements to the market.

 All related‐party transactions, whether completed, in effect or future, have been and will be carried out on arm’s length basis.
 Any not immaterial future related‐party transactions shall be subject to an independent third‐party valuation unless the transaction by law requires shareholder approval.
-The Company takes legal and financial advice on these matters when relevant.
+The company takes legal and financial advice on these matters when relevant.

-There are no clauses in the articles of association about trading in the Company’s own shares, nor has the general meeting issued any such authorisations.
+There are no clauses in the articles of association about trading in the company’s own shares, nor has the general meeting issued any such authorisations.

-Members of the board and the management are obliged to notify the board if they have any material direct or indirect interest in any transaction contemplated or entered into by the Company.
+Members of the board and the management are obliged to notify the board if they have any material direct or indirect interest in any transaction contemplated or entered into by the company.